Bougakov/Micromake-D1-3D-printer/EEPROM settings.md

  * EEPROM Clear
  *
  * Sets all of the bytes of the EEPROM to 0.
- * Please see eeprom_iteration for a more in depth
- * look at how to traverse the EEPROM.
  *
  * This example code is in the public domain.
  */